yuanjielu-64/yuanjielu-64.github.io/_pages/about.md

   - /about.html
 ---

 Yuanjie Lu is a PhD student in Computer Science at George Mason University, working in the [**Robotixx Lab**](https://robotixx.cs.gmu.edu/) under the supervision of [**Prof. Xuesu Xiao**](https://cs.gmu.edu/~xiao/).
 He is also affiliated with [**The Center for Human-AI Innovation in Society**](https://chais.gmu.edu/).
 His research centers on autonomous navigation and decision-making for robots, emphasizing motion planning, learning-based control, and the integration of foundation models.
-Drawing from classical approaches including dynamic programming and sampling-based planning, his work advances toward adaptive frameworks that unify perception, planning, and control for autonomous navigation systems.
+By unifying perception, planning, and control under adaptive frameworks, his work advances the development and deployment of autonomous navigation systems.

 ## 🤝 Collaborations

-Grounded in classical optimization and dynamic programming, his research journey has progressed from **machine learning and deep learning for autonomous systems** through **motion planning algorithms in robotics** to **real-world robot navigation** and **foundation model-driven autonomy**.
+His research journey has progressed from **machine learning and deep learning for autonomous systems** through **motion planning algorithms in robotics** to **real-world robot navigation** and **foundation model-driven autonomy**.

 He worked with [**Dr. Amarda Shehu**](https://cs.gmu.edu/~ashehu/) and [**Dr. David Lattanzi**](https://volgenau.gmu.edu/profiles/dlattanz) at GMU on **data-driven anomaly forecasting for autonomous systems**.
 He then collaborated with [**Dr. Michael D. Fontaine**](https://vtrc.virginia.gov/about/vtrc-staff/michaelfontaine/) and [**Katie McCann**](https://www.linkedin.com/in/katie-mccann-felton-pe-0856762a/) at VDOT on **graph neural networks for traffic flow forecasting** under non-recurring disruptions.